Beware of the Power Elite in Society

 What really binds the power elite to one another are their mutual interests, social networks, and the adoption of elite ideology and values.
-The importance of social networks cannot be overstated for it is in these powerful, yet informal, networks that bonds are formed, elite values learned and heritage share.
+The importance of social networks cannot be overstated for it is in these powerful, yet informal, networks that bonds are formed, elite values are learned, and heritage is shared.
 Although diversity is increasing in the U.S., the majority of the power elite are still white, Anglo-Saxon, Protestant males.

 Members of the power elite attend the same private schools and universities, join the same clubs and fraternities, belong to the same churches and charities, and live in the same neighborhoods.
 They work and play together, and they employ one another.
 White elites enjoy broad-based, informal social networks that provide access to information and referrals that result in preferential employment opportunities.